Skip to content

 )

-for edge in self.e2o_relations
+for rel in self.relations

 ]